KevinChris7/terraform-ansible-aws/README.md

 ## **About Ansible**

 Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+Ansible is Agent less and uses YAML syntax
+Ansible requires to be installed only in controller machine

 ## **Terraform and Ansible Installation in Dev Box[Ubuntu Image]**